t83714/fractal-component/examples/exampleAppSharedState/README.md

-# An example app built fractal-component (Demonstrate)
+# An example app built fractal-component (Demonstrate SharedState)

 To run the example App: